Public Utilities Law

 The Firm has also represented unregulated entrants to the competitive electric market on discrete licensing and regulatory matters.
 The Firm has served as counsel to several lenders to and developers of cogeneration projects, including projects at Marcal Paper Mills in Elmwood Park, Schering-Plough in Kenilworth, the Exxon refinery in Linden and the Coastal Oil Company Eagle Point facility in West Deptford Township.

 For over three decades, the Firm has successfully represented clients in telecommunications matters before regulators, legislators, and the Courts.

 For the past decade, Riker Danzig has served as outside New Jersey counsel to Sprint in BPU and appellate matters.
-Recently, the Firm successfully represented Sprint before the BPU in obtaining approval of its merger with T-Mobile.
+The Firm successfully represented Sprint before the BPU in obtaining approval of its merger with T-Mobile.
 Prior to that we successfully represented Sprint in a litigated proceeding achieving reductions in switched access rates, and then again before the Appellate Division in upholding that favorable BPU decision against stay motions and several appeals.
 The Firm also represented Sprint in obtaining BPU approval of its acquisition by SoftBank and subsequent reorganization, and in ILEC service reclassification and alternative regulation plan proceedings.